Complete Guide to PTO Shaft: Types, Safety, & Maintenance

 1. Transmission PTO

-This type connects directly to the tractor’s gears.
-It means the PTO only works when the tractor is moving.
-So, if you press the clutch or stop the tractor, the PTO stops too.
-It’s basic and works fine for simple jobs, but it doesn’t give you much control.
+This kind attaches straight to the tractor’s gears.
+This indicates that the PTO only operates when the tractor is in motion.
+Therefore, the PTO also stops when you engage the clutch or stop the tractor.
+It’s straightforward and adequate for easy tasks, but it doesn’t offer you much control.

 2. Live PTO